Journal

 What Went Wrong

-• Residents immediately experienced comfort issues
+• After moving in, residents immediately experienced comfort issues

 Outcome